A Colorful Penthouse Pays Homage to American Design

 Nestled on the top floor of a landmarked five-story building in Soho, the architects revamped the apartment to better accommodate the client's collection of historic furniture and decor items from the 50s and 60s.

 Get carefully curated content filled with inspiring homes from around the world, innovative new products, and the best in modern design

 The team integrated a large window wall to the upper level of the penthouse to draw more light into the lower level, while also connecting the interiors to a rooftop patio that looks out to 360-degree skyline views.

 "The most notable feature is the light-filled stairwell leading up to the roof.
-Despite the small size of the apartment, we felt it was worth losing some square footage in order to make the stair a statement, and we gained a laundry room and suitcase storage below," says Andrew Franz, the studio’s founder.
+Despite the small size of the apartment, we felt it was worth losing some square footage in order to make the stair a statement and we gained a laundry room and suitcase storage below," says the studio’s founder Andrew Franz.

-According to Franz, designing smaller spaces in walk-up buildings can be challenging, but he and his team used this constraint as an opportunity to create a sleek, color-blocked kitchen to serve as the nucleus of the home.
+According to Franz, designing smaller spaces in walk up buildings can be challenging, but he and his team used this constraint as an opportunity to create a sleek, color-blocked kitchen as the nucleus of the home.

 "The color palette is also quite unique in a way; I’ve never used so much color before.
 It’s the antithesis of minimal.
 The materials, colors and events inside it are quite maximal – there’s an explosion of visual things going off.
 Every time we posed a question as to what color, the client responded, ‘let’s use all of them!’
 It was a great collaboration," he adds.